-- Australians call cotton wool “magic”;
+- Australians call cotton candy “magic”.

 - Since the 3rd century, unusual candies have been created in China called “dragon beard”.
-They consist of sugar threads and have a filling;
+They consist of sugar threads and have a filling.

-- some states use maple syrup instead of sugar;
+- Some states use maple syrup instead of sugar.

-- various syrups are often used to add a pleasant taste and smell to the delicacy;
+- Various syrups are often used to add a pleasant taste and smell to the delicacy.

-How to celebrate
+How to take part

-When is National Cotton Candy Day celebrated in 2022?
+When is National Cotton Candy Day celebrated in 2023?